+Before you present your argument, you need a different arguement.
 I often joke that my role with management teams is to help them leave the room all telling the same story.
 To achieve that, I say I want them to have a good argument amongst themselves.
 Have a good argument now, get the differing opinions ideas and thoughts out on the table and we can resolve them .
 Leave those arguments unsaid and those differences will leave the room.

 Another way of looking at this is that quick consensus leads to poor decision making.
 It is not just me saying that.
 Here is a quote from a well renowned management thinker and writer:

 “If you have quick consensus on an important matter, do not make the decision.
 Acclamation means nobody has done the homework”.
 Attributed to Peter Drucker

 Here is a longer article about the value of dissent in a management team

 Conclusion: Look to have arguments about your strategy – deliberately.

 So, as you develop your strategy look to develop arguments amongst your management team and develop a sound argument for your strategy.
 In that order.
 That way you as a team will leave the room, telling teh same story and being good at making the same arguments with their staff as they tell teh story.

 - All about strategy in our strategy zone

 - About communicating and socialising strategy in our executives guide